tespkg/enva-release/README.md

 ### Register OAuth2 clients

 1. Whenever we want to start a web site that has OAuth2 integrated, we need to make sure OAuth2 client has been registered & published into env store with our name conventions.
-1. For Convenience, we can use `oidcr` CLI tool to do the registration
+1. Go `http://localhost:9112` `add-ons` section, Use envs API `oidcr` to register the new OAuth2 clients
+1. Check example file from `http://localhost:9112/example/oidcr`
-1. Add our new OAuth2 params into `registration request`
+1. Follow the example, add our new OAuth2 params into `clients` array
-1. `docker-compose up oidcr`
+1. Send registration request to envs

 ### SSO client
 1. Register ssoOAuth2 client